Code-Institute-Submissions/marosan28-online-journal_DecResub/README.md

 # Online Journal

-Online Journal is a functional website to keep track of the topics about the user is reading/learning.
-It is made as a part of a full stack portfolio project with Code Institute.
+Welcome to the Online Journal app!
+This is a functional website that allows you to keep track of the topics you are reading and learning about.

+This app is built with Django, a powerful web framework for Python.
+It is part of a full stack portfolio project with Code Institute, designed to showcase your skills as a full stack developer.

+With the Online Journal app, you can easily add and track the topics you are learning about, as well as make notes and comments on your progress.
+Whether you're a student, professional, or lifelong learner, this app is a great tool for staying organized and motivated.

+We hope you enjoy using the Online Journal app!

 [View the live project here](https://online-journal2022.herokuapp.com/ "Link to deployed site - Online Journal")